OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

         ' + '*   **Billing Information** related to your financial relationship with us, such as the services we provide to you, the telephone numbers you call and text, your payment history, your credit history, your credit card numbers, Social Security number, security codes and your service history.

         ' + '
     ' + '*   **Technical &.
-Usage Information** related to the services we provide to you, including information about how you use our network, services, products or websites.
+Usage Information** related to the services we provide to you, including information about how you use our networks, services, products or websites.
 Some examples include:

         ' + '
-        ' + '*   **Equipment Information** that identifies your equipment on our network, such as equipment type, device IDs, device status, serial numbers, settings, configuration and software.
+        ' + '*   **Equipment Information** that identifies the equipment on our networks, such as equipment type, device IDs, device status, serial numbers, settings, configuration and software.

         ' + '*   **Network Performance &.
-Usage Information** about the operation of the equipment, services and applications you use on our network.
-Examples of this might include wireless device location, the number of text messages sent and received, voice minutes used, bandwidth used, and resources you use when uploading, downloading or streaming data to and from the Internet.
+Usage Information** about the operation of the equipment, services and applications you use on our networks.
+Examples of this might include wireless device location, the number of text messages sent and received, voice minutes used, calling and texting records, bandwidth used, and resources you use when uploading, downloading or streaming data to and from the Internet.
 We also collect information like transmission rates and delays, data associated with remote monitoring services and security characteristics.

             ' + '
             *   ' + '